gunal-official/gunal-official/README.md

 - 👋 Hi, I’m Gunal D
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Python, R, SQL, and various data science tools.
+- 🌱 I’m currently learning Python, SQL, and various data science tools.
 - 💞️ I’m looking to collaborate on projects that involve predictive modelling, data visualization, and AI-driven solutions 💼.
 - 📫 How to reach me (https://www.linkedin.com/in/gunal-d)
 - ⚡ Fun fact: I love exploring the culinary world and experimenting with fusion recipes in my free time 🍽️.